-\Who is invited to the ISP? - The ISP is an interdisciplinary team meeting with the individual and family.
+Who is invited to the ISP? - The ISP meeting is an interdisciplinary team meeting with the individual and family.
 The individual must be present.
-The Nurse Case Manager invites the MCO Care Coordinator and the nursing agency to the meeting.
+The Nurse Case Manager invites the MCO Care Coordinator, the nursing agency, and all Waiver service providers to the meeting.
 The individual/family are welcome to invite anyone else they feel should be a part of the meeting.